thierryc/GlyphsSDK/Python Templates/README.md

 For the plug-in name, we are dealing with two different name variations:

 * `____PluginName____` is a human readable name that will show up in places such as the *Plugins* tab of Glyphs’ preferences window.
 This name may contain spaces and Unicode characters.
 * `____PluginClassName____` is the machine readable name of the Python class in your code and needs to be put into a few places.
 It needs to be unique, as in: You can’t install two plug-ins next to each other that have the same class name.
 Although I wrote "machine readable", there is one interaction where the user of the plug-in will get to see this class name: Calling Filters through Custom Parameters upon file export.
 So make it a friendly and unique name.
 Only ASCII characters and no spaces allowed here.
-We recommend `camelCaseNames`.
+We recommend `PascalCaseNames`.

 #### Other meta data